rootchile/nodejs-csv-to-json/README.md

-# Hackathon Barcelona Tech - CSV Converter to JSON
+# CSV Converter to JSON

 This repository contains a little endpoint that allows converting CSV files to JSON format.